State Bank of South Australia: Later years

 The bank was expanded in 1984 by its merger with the Savings Bank of South Australia, with the expanded entity retaining the "State Bank of South Australia" name.

-In March 1988, the bank purchased the life insurance and managed funds business Oceanic Capital Corporation for A$60.0 million.
+In March 1988, the bank purchased the life insurance and managed funds business Oceanic Capital Corporation for $60 million.
+In the same year, its landmark building, then the tallest in Adelaide, was built in Currie Street, later Westpac House and as of 2023, RAA Place.

 Questions over the financial viability of the bank were first raised prior to the 1989 state election by Opposition Liberal Party member Jennifer Cashmore.

 In June 1990, the United Building Society was purchased for $NZ150.0 million.

 Collapse

 The bank's financial implosion in 1991 was one of the biggest economic disasters in the state's history.
 As a government-owned bank, deposits were guaranteed (legally underwritten) by the Government of South Australia.

 The bank's managing director, Tim Marcus Clark, was ultimately considered the most legally responsible for the bank's downfall, Labor Premier John Bannon resigned in 1992, and a landslide electoral defeat of the state Labor government occurred at the subsequent 1993 election, won by the Liberal opposition led by Dean Brown.

 The State Bank collapse continued to affect the state's finances and politics into the 21st century.
-The State Bank debt was given as the main reason for the privatisation of Electricity Trust of South Australia (ETSA) by the second-term Liberal minority government led by John Olsen.
+The State Bank debt was given as the main reason for the privatisation of Electricity Trust of South Australia by the second-term Liberal minority government led by John Olsen.

 The saleable portion of the State Bank was acquired by Advance Bank, which was bought by St George Bank.
 The Bank of South Australia (also known as BankSA) is now a division of and a trading name of St George Bank.
-St George Bank merged with Westpac Bank on 1 December 2008.
+St George Bank was taken over by Westpac on 1 December 2008.